 St. Louis, MO 63132

 It is important for employers to note that non-USERRA military service does not require any information from employers except for a current salary verification.
 There are specific laws, however, governing an employer’s liability regarding USERRA military service.
-If a member qualifies for USERRA military service, the required information should be reported using the Leave of Absence Verification (LOA) form on TRF’s Web site.
-When completing the form, the entire compensation for the fiscal year should be entered in the Compensation section.
-If the USERRA military service covers more than one fiscal year, additional LOA forms must be completed for each fiscal year.
-Once the forms are received, TRF will calculate the contribution payment due and send an invoice for payment to the employer and/or the member.
+If a member qualifies for USERRA military service, the required information should be reported in ERM when the member returns from service.

 Out-of-State Service Credit

 Service at a federal agency in a position comparable to teaching in Indiana may also qualify.
 Teachers who became members of TRF prior to July 1, 1981 and who have out-ofstate service prior to July 1, 1981 have specific rights of transfer.
 Up to eight years of out-of-state service may be added to a member’s creditable service at no cost to the member, provided that the member has at least 10 years of creditable Indiana service (not including PERF or military service).
 The member may not use this service to receive any additional benefits from another state retirement system or the federal retirement system.
 If the member has not earned 10 years of creditable service, the out-ofstate credit is held in pending status until the member attains the requisite 10 years.
 If the member does not qualify for free transfer of out-of-state credit, the cost to purchase this type of service is calculated actuarially.